Louie888A/Console-Finances/README.md

 #  Console-Finances

 ## Description
- *creating code for analyzing the financial records of a company;
+* creating code for analyzing the financial records of a company.
- *Showing the Financial Analysis result in Console:
+* Showing the Financial Analysis result in Console.
   ----------------
   Total Months: 86
   Total: $38382578